solo-io/supergloo/docs/content/guides/security/vault.md

 ## Enabling Vault as an intermediate CA

 Now we need to federate our 2 meshes together using Vault to federate identity.
-To do this we will need to create/edit a `VirtualMesh` with the new Vault shared mTLS config
+To do this we will need to create/edit a `VirtualMesh` with the new Vault shared mTLS config.

 {{< highlight yaml "hl_lines=10-20" >}}
 apiVersion: networking.mesh.gloo.solo.io/v1